 Guidelines to making the right choice

-We have produced the following questions as a helpful guide to choosing a suitable home.
-Always question the person in charge, look for evidence of what You’ll have been told.
+We have produced the following questions as a helpful guide to choosing a suitable care home.
+Always question the person in charge, look for evidence of what you have been told.
 Inspect the bedrooms, living rooms, toilets and bathrooms.
-Talk to other residents or their relatives.
+Talk to other residents or their relatives if possible.

-- Is there a garden and access ramps?
+- Is there an accessible garden or courtyard?

 - Is the home well maintained, clean and fresh smelling?

-- Are the toilets and bathrooms accessible and fitted with adaptations for the disabled?
+- Are the toilets and bathrooms accessible and fitted with adaptations for individual disability.

-- Is there a telephone for private calls?
+- Is there a telephone facility to make or receive private calls?